Syslogine/docsy/userguide/content/en/docs/project/_index.md

 ---

+### Message Relay Agent
+- **Role**: Facilitates seamless communication and transfer of information between different crews and their respective agents.
+- **Functionality**: Receives notes, codes, and text from one crew's agents and efficiently delivers them to the appropriate agents in other crews.
+- **Responsibilities**:
+  - Ensuring timely and accurate transmission of information.
+  - Maintaining confidentiality and integrity of transferred data.
+  - Facilitating collaboration and coordination among crews.

 ### Research Crew
 - **Focus**: Gather in-depth knowledge and insights about the operating system.
 Identify key features, advancements, user needs, and common challenges.
 - **Agents**: